elaxys/android-websocket-client/README.md

   The default name of this project is **websocket_client**.
 2. Import the test application project using
   ***File/Import/Android/Existing Android Code into Workspace***.
-  After it is imported you should inform Eclipse that this projects depends on the WebSocket client library.
+  After it is imported it is necessary to inform Eclipse that this projects depends on the WebSocket client library.
 Right-click on the ***websocket_client_test*** project in ***Package Explorer***, select ***Properties***, select **Android** category and then adds a reference to **websocket_client** in the **Library** list.